cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 ### 2.2.
 Static analysis

-We'll identify some problems with `dnstracer` using Flawfinder -- read "How does Flawfinder
+We'll identify some problems with Dnstracer using Flawfinder -- read "How does Flawfinder
 Work?", here: <https://dwheeler.com/flawfinder/#how_work>.
 Flawfinder is a linter or static analysis tool that checks for known